-Oligonucleotide characterization and analysis services to assess identity, purity, quality, strength, structure, and physicochemical properties
+Oligonucleotide characterisation and analysis services to assess identity, purity, quality, strength, structure, and physicochemical properties.

-Oligonucleotide characterisation and analysis is an important component of drug development, registration and quality control.
-Robust and accurate analytical characterisation is required to confirm identity, determine safety, efficacy, purity, quality, and strength and also to identify and quantify contaminants of oligonucleotide therapeutics.
+Oligonucleotide characterisation and analysis is an important component of drug development, registration, and quality control.
+A robust and accurate analytical characterisation is needed to confirm identity, determine safety, efficacy, purity, quality, and strength, as well as to identify and quantify contaminants of oligonucleotide therapeutics.

 Given the sheer complexity and diversity in the types of oligonucleotides (e.g. RNA, antisense oligonucleotides (DNA-like) or aptamer) in clinical development, including differences in length, chemical modifications, conjugation and other features, a range of diverse analytical approaches are required.

-Our capabilities include Good Manufacturing Practice (cGMP) characterisation services for the different classes of oligo-based drugs.
+Among our capabilities are Good Manufacturing Practice (cGMP) characterisation services for the different classes of oligo-based drugs.
 We determine the identity, structure, biologic potency, physicochemical properties, and purity and impurities and perform method development and validation where required to meet your registration or quality control needs.

 Oligonucleotide Therapeutic Physicochemical Characteristics

 Our teams use mass spectrometry (MS) methods to determine the molecular weight of the oligo, typically using electrospray ionisation (ESI).
 High resolution accurate-mass spectrometry (Orbitrap, QToF) allows accurate mass spec data (HRAM) to be generated to support characterisation requirements.
 We also provide a full set of physicochemical property testing, including optical rotation, pH, pKa, and moisture content.

 We apply orthogonal approaches to verify the identity of oligonucleotides including molecular weight and molecular sequencing, as an assurance of identity of an oligonucleotide.